Trusted by 19,000+ Clinicians

 EPUAP 2023

-The European Pressure Ulcer Panel is meeting in Leeds, UK this year for their annual conference and exhibitor event.
-The main theme of this event is innovation in pressure ulcer prevention and treatment.
+The European Pressure Ulcer Panel met in Leeds, UK in 2023 for their annual conference and exhibitor event.
+The main theme of this event was innovation in pressure ulcer prevention and treatment.
 Our seating solutions and rehabilitation products focus on innovative prevention technologies in pressure care.
-We will be showcasing these solutions at Stand 18 during the 3-day show running from 13-15 September, please visit our stand if you are attending the conference!
+We showcased these solutions at Stand 18 during the 3-day show which ran from 13-15 September.

 Royal Armouries Conference and Events Centre